Day - 1

 Day - 6

-Location: Vienna - Today is free for you to explore Vienna's many possibilities.
-Art enthusiasts can choose from a number of great museums, from the Albertina to the vast array found in the Museum Quarter.
+Location: Vienna - Today is free for you to explore Vienna's many possibilities, aided by your included 24-hour transport ticket.
+Art enthusiasts can choose from several great museums, from the Albertina to the vast array found in the Museum Quarter.
 You might like to climb the 343 steps to the top of the tower of St Stephen's Cathedral.
-Schoenbrunn Palace is well worth a visit, and offers a good guided audio tour (avoid the queues by pre-booking tickets at www.schoenbrunn.at).
+Schoenbrunn Palace is well worth a visit and has a guided audio tour.
 Another excellent way to enjoy the afternoon is to take a spin on the Prater Ferris Wheel.
-A must-see for horse lovers is the Spanish Riding School.
-Regroup in the evening for included dinner in Wine Tavern.
+Regroup in the evening to share anecdotes over an included dinner in a traditional Viennese wine tavern.

 Day - 7